nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

 - **Remove doubles**.
 If checked, then "remove doubles" / "merge by distance" function will be applied to the resulting mesh; i.e., vertices that have (nearly) the same position, will be merged together.
-Merging threshold is controlled by **Threshold** input / paramter.
+Merging threshold is controlled by **Threshold** input / parameter.
 This parameter is only visible if **Join** parameter is checked.
 Unchecked by default.
 - **Matching mode**.
 This defines how the list of donor objects is matched with list of recipient objects.
 Available values are: